Ari-Zerner/ari-cooks/content/homepage/pricing.md

 header_menu: true
 ---

-- **Meal Prep**: $100 for a batch of 8 delicious individually-packaged frozen meals.
+- **Meal Prep**: A batch of 8 delicious individually-packaged frozen meals. $100 vegetarian, $130 with meat.
 Free delivery in Downtown Berkeley.

 - **Dinner Parties**: My standard pricing is $50/hour + the cost of ingredients.
 E.g. for an 8-person dinner party, this likely comes out to $150-200, depending on the menu.